Chamber vs YoruMatchups

 The Sentinel (Chamber) vs Duelist (Yoru) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Chamber's Sentinel abilities serve different purposes than Yoru's Duelist kit, meaning direct fights often feature non-equivalent utility exchanges.

 Understanding how Sentinel abilities interact with Duelist counterplay is essential for maximizing your agent's potential.
 Chamber's Sentinel toolkit may excel at certain aspects while Yoru's Duelist kit counters others.
-The Chamber advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.
+The Yoru advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

-Chamber has favorable matchups against 20 agents and unfavorable matchups against 7 agents in Valorant.
-Chamber's strongest matchup is against Gekko with a 100.0% win rate.
-The most challenging matchup is Vyse at 36.0% win rate.
+Chamber has favorable matchups against 19 agents and unfavorable matchups against 8 agents in Valorant.
+Chamber's strongest matchup is against Harbor with a 87.5% win rate.
+The most challenging matchup is Gekko at 40.0% win rate.
 Use the table below to find specific matchup details and performance metrics.

 Opponent | Win Rate | Matches | KDA | DMG/Rnd | HS % | Atk WR | Def WR |